mongodb/docs/source/includes/access-create-role.rst

-You must have the :authaction:`createRole` :ref:`action
+To create a role in a database, the user must have:

-<security-user-actions>` on a database to create a role on that database.
+- the :authaction:`createRole` :ref:`action <security-user-actions>` on

-You must have the :authaction:`grantRole` :ref:`action
+  that :ref:`database resource <resource-specific-db>`.

-<security-user-actions>` on the database that a privilege targets in order
+- the :authaction:`grantRole` :ref:`action <security-user-actions>` on
-to grant that privilege to a role.
-If the privilege targets multiple databases or the ``cluster`` resource , you must have the :authaction:`grantRole` action on the ``admin`` database.
+  that database to specify privileges for the new role as well as to specify roles to inherit from.

-You must have the :authaction:`grantRole` :ref:`action
+Built-in roles :authrole:`userAdmin` and :authrole:`userAdminAnyDatabase` provide :authaction:`createRole` and
-<security-user-actions>` on a role's database to grant the role to another
+:authaction:`grantRole` actions on their respective :doc:`resources
-role.
+</reference/resource-document>`.